tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Unit Summary.md

 7. **Business oriented**: Written in a manner that can be easily understood by businesspeople and stakeholders.

 # Conceptual Modelling
+- Initial phase of database design process
+- Create a high level and abstract representation of the database.
+- Aims to understand and capture the data requirements of the application
+- Often represented using an

 ![Entity Relationship Diagram (ERD)](../../../Distilled%20Notes/Entity%20Relationship%20Diagram%20(ERD).md)